Back

 DDT is characteristic of most pollutants subject to potential biomagnification.
 It is relatively stable in the environment, persisting for decades.
 It is soluble in lipids and readily incorporated into the membranes of organisms.
 While DDT represents the classic example of biomagnification of a toxic chemical, it is by no means the only representative of potential environmental pollutants.
 Other pesticides with similar characteristics include aldrin, chlordane, parathion, and toxaphene.
 In addition, cyanide, polychlorinated biphenyls (PCBs), and heavy metals—such as selenium, mercury, copper, lead, and zinc—have been found to concentrate within the food chain.

 Some heavy metals are inherently toxic or may undergo microbial modification that increases their toxic potential.
 For example, mercury does not naturally accumulate in membranes and was therefore not originally viewed as a significant danger to the environment.
-However, some microorganisms are capable of adding a methyl group to the metal, producing methylmercury, a highly toxic material that does accumulate in fatty tissue and membranes.
+However, some microorganisms are capable of adding a methyl group to the metal, producing methylmercury, a highly toxic material that accumulates in fatty tissue and membranes.

-Several procedures have been adopted since the 1960’s to prevent the biomagnification of toxic materials.
+Several procedures have been adopted since the 1960s to prevent the biomagnification of toxic materials.
 In addition to outright bans, pesticides are often modified to prevent their accumulation in the environment.
 The chemical structures of most synthetic pesticides are easily degraded by microorganisms found in the environment.
 Ideally, a pesticide should survive no longer than a single growing season before being rendered harmless by the environmental flora.
-Often such chemical changes require only simple modification of a compound’s basic structure.
+Often, such chemical changes require only simple modification of a compound’s basic structure.

 Bibliography

 Carson, Rachel.
 Silent Spring.
-40th anniversary ed.
-Boston: Houghton Mifflin, 2002.
+40th Anniversary Edition.
+Houghton Mifflin, 2002.